matrix-org/matrix-hookshot/docs/usage/auth.md

 You can log in to JIRA via OAuth.
 This means you will need to have configured OAuth support in your `config.yml`, and have the endpoints required accessible from the internet.
 Authentication is required when trying to bridge JIRA resources into rooms.

-- Say `jira login` to get the URL to authenticate via.
+- Say `jira login`, which will generate a unique URL.
 - Click the URL sent by the bot.
 - Follow the steps, ensuring you authenticate with the right user.
 - If all goes well, you will now be connected.
 You can check the status of authenticated instances by saying `jira whoami`

+## OpenProject

+You can log in to OpenProject via OAuth.
+Authentication is required when trying to bridge OpenProject into rooms.

+- Say `openproject login`, which will generate a unique URL.
+- Click the URL sent by the bot.
+- Follow the steps, ensuring you authenticate with the right user.
+- If all goes well, you will now be connected.

+You may also authenticate via a widget, if you have [configured widgets](../advanced/widgets.md)